Organic Chemistry Placement

 Be advised that a student completing organic chemistry will not be permitted to take any general chemistry courses at a later date since passing organic demonstrates competency in the prerequisites.
-This can cause problems with medical school applications, thus causing one to take more advanced courses (e.g., physical chemistry or inorganic chemistry) to complete health-profession requirements after taking organic chemistry.
+This can cause problems with medical school applications, thus causing you to take more advanced courses (e.g., physical chemistry or inorganic chemistry) to complete health-profession requirements after taking organic chemistry.
 Students who take organic as first years receive an acceleration credit that satisfies most medical schools.

 Placing Out of Organic Chemistry

 You may have already taken organic chemistry and want to place out.
 Unfortunately, there is no way to “place out” of any course at Yale.
 However, you can take a placement test to demonstrate you have completed the first semester of organic chemistry as a prerequisite to CHEM 221, CHEM 230, or any biochemistry courses.